 I fell in love with being part of people’s best and worst days.
 It’s such a deep privilege and honour.
 We see people struggling with anxiety, depression, adjustment to a life-changing illness, grief and loss, antenatal and post-partum anxiety and depression, and it such an honour to hear people’s stories and help if we can.

 Grand River Hospital is like working in a small town, and I love the sense of community here.

-What would you do on any given day in the childbirth and children’s programs?
+You've served in different roles throughout the hospital.
+In your previous roles, what would you do on any given day in the childbirth and children’s programs?